volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 *Must return an object or undefined.*

-The getOwnPropertyDescriptor trap is triggered when one of the following is used: **Object.getOwnPropertyDescriptor, for .. in, Object.keys, Object.values** or **Object.entries**.
+The getOwnPropertyDescriptor trap is triggered when one of the following functions is used: **Object.getOwnPropertyDescriptor, for .. in, Object.keys, Object.values** or **Object.entries**.

 > The **Object.getOwnPropertyDescriptor** method returns an object describing the configuration of a specific property on a given object:
 >